-Google Cloud offers Identity and Access Management (IAM), which lets you give more granular access to specific Google Cloud resources and prevents unwanted access to other resources.
+Google Cloud offers Identity and Access Management (IAM), which enables you to give more granular access to specific Google Cloud resources and prevents unwanted access to other resources.
 This page describes the Service Directory API roles.
 For a detailed description of IAM, read the IAM documentation.

-IAM lets you adopt the security principle of least privilege, so you grant only the necessary access to your resources.
+IAM enables you to adopt the security principle of least privilege, so you grant only the necessary access to your resources.

-IAM lets you control who has what permissions to which resources by setting IAM policies.
+IAM enables you to control who has what permissions to which resources by setting IAM policies.
 IAM policies grant specific roles to a user, giving the user certain permissions.

 Permissions and Roles

 Every Service Directory API method requires the caller to have the necessary IAM permissions.
-Permissions are assigned by granting roles to a user, group, or service account.
+You can assign permissions by granting roles to a user, group, or service account.
 In addition to the basic Owner, Editor, and Viewer roles, you can grant Service Directory API roles to the users of your project.

 You can find out which permissions are required for each method in the Service Directory API reference documentation.